 With Functionize’s Heroku integration, all you need to do is call a single Functionize API to kick off an entire suite of automated tests.
 These tests run against a temporary UAT instance of your application and integrate with the Heroku CI pipeline to determine whether a build is ready to be deployed.

 Functionize allows you to create tests in two ways:

-- Define tests using natural language definitions: Simply type what to test.
+- NLP: Define tests using natural language definitions: Simply type what to test.
 Submit a user journey and it will automatically be converted into a functional test case using our NLP technology.